miku/rclone/backend/vault/README.md

 /Users/fdr/.config/rclone/rclone.conf
 ```

-In your rclone configuration file, add the following section for Vault (the
+In your rclone configuration file, add the following section for Vault -- the
 section name is arbitrary; it will be used to refer to the remote in commands,
-e.g. `rclone ls vault:/x/y/z`).
+e.g. `rclone ls vault:/x/y/z`.

 ```ini
 # The section name is used to refer to the remote on the command line.
 The